 - Views from Torry Ridge (KOPs 34 and 35) would be somewhat inconsistent with the High SIO assigned to the area of the Blue Ridge Mountains visible from the Torry Ridge KOPs.
-The changes in form, line, color, texture, and pattern associated with the ACP right-of-way would be somewhat evident (although by no means dominant) on the landscape. - Views of the ACP corridor from the Raven's Roost overlook (KOP 38) would not be inconsistent with NPS management objectives for visual resources, since the corridor would be one amongst many human-made features on the landscape. - Views of the ACP corridor from the Three Ridges overlook (KOP 39) would likely be inconsistent with NPS management objectives, given the proximity to the viewer, the axial nature of the view, and the corridor's contrast with the surrounding forest.
-To mitigate this effect, Atlantic has committed to planting shrubs and other low vegetation in the right-of-way, to reduce visual contrast (see Figure 3-13).

-- Views of the ACP corridor from Bee Mountain on the ANST (KOP 40) would be imperceptible.
-As a result, the ACP would be consistent with SIO designations from this location. - Views from KOP 64, the Shenandoah Mountain Trail near MP 98.7, would be inconsistent with the Moderate SIO designation, because views of the right-of-way where it intersects the trail would not be "visually subordinate to" the surrounding landscape character.
+The changes in form, line, color, texture, and pattern associated with the ACP right-of-way would be somewhat evident (although by no means dominant) on the landscape. - Views of the ACP corridor from the Ravens Roost overlook (KOP 38) would not be inconsistent with NPS management objectives for visual resources, since the corridor would be one amongst other human-made features on the landscape. - Views of the ACP corridor from the Three Ridges overlook (KOP 39) would likely be inconsistent with NPS management objectives, given the proximity to the viewer, the axial nature of the view, and the corridor's contrast with the surrounding forest.
+To mitigate this effect, Atlantic has committed to planting shrubs and other low vegetation in the right-of-way, to reduce visual contrast (see Figure 3-13). - Views of the ACP corridor from Bee Mountain on the ANST (KOP 40) would be imperceptible. - Views from KOP 64, the Shenandoah Mountain Trail near MP 98.7, would be inconsistent with the Moderate SIO designation, because views of the right-of-way where it intersects the trail would not be "visually subordinate to" the surrounding landscape character.
 The extent of such inconsistency would be limited to within a few hundred feet of the intersection location, due to the presence of dense forest.